webinstall/webi-installers/vps-utils/README.md

 homepage: https://webinstall.dev/vps-utils
 tagline: |
   VPS Utils make it easy to setup and manage a VPS
-description: |
-  VPS Utils includes shortcut commands for some common tasks, including `cap-net-bind`, 'vps-addswap', and 'vps-myip'
 ---

+## Cheat Sheet

+> VPS Utils includes shortcut commands for some common tasks, including
+> `cap-net-bind`, 'vps-addswap', and 'myip'

 **cap-net-bind**: